passcod/catflap/README.md

 ### Socket specifics

 Each socket option can be passed multiple times.
-For technically reasons, it's not (yet?) possible to get an interleaving of socket types: all raw sockets come first, IPv4 then IPv6, then all TCP, then all UDP.
+For technically reasons, it's not (yet?) possible to get an interleaving of socket types: all TCP sockets come first, then all UDP, IPv4 then IPv6.
 The order is lexicographic, and thus comes in the same ordering as the options print in the help message.

 Opening "low" ports (below 1024) often requires root, or `CAP_NET_BIND_SERVICE`.

-Raw sockets have no address and no port (and thus no value needs providing through the option), but require `CAP_NET_RAW`.

 Ports not explicitly specified will start at 5000 for each socket type and increase by 1 for each unspecified port.